QFPay/docs/docs/04-online-shop/03-integration-by-use-case/05-recurring-payments/04-recurring-integration-guide.md

 ## Best Practices
 :::note
-Use [Query API](/docs/recurring-api-reference#query-subscription) for retry, reconciliation, or syncing subscription states to your CRM.
+Use [Query API](/docs/recurring-api-reference#query-subscription) for  syncing subscription states to your CRM.
 :::

 :::tip